+The issues become more complex in the context of persistent query processing over streaming graphs, which is the focus of this paper.
+A number of specialized algorithms focus on evaluating subgraph pattern queries on streaming graphs \cite{vldb18_AmmarMSJ18, li2019time, qiu2018real, kim2018turboflux, edbt15_choudhury:2015aa}, and our previous work focuses on path navigation queries and introduces the first streaming algorithms for RPQ evaluation \cite{Pacaci_2020}, a limited subset of UCRPQ.
+However, a general-purpose model and framework that address the above discussed requirements of real-world applications (which feature complex graph patterns) in a uniform and principled manner is currently missing.

-Querying streaming data in real-time imposes novel requirements in addition to challenges of graph processing: \begin{itemize} \item \textbf{R4:} graph streams are unbounded, making it infeasible to employ batch algorithms on the entire stream; and \item \textbf{R5:} graph edges arrive at a very high rate and real-time answers are required as the graph emerges. \end{itemize} Most existing work on graph querying employ the \textit{snapshot} model, which assumes that graphs are static and fully available, and that ad hoc queries reflect the current state of the database (e.g., \cite{cohen2003, yakovets2016query, vldb10_yildirim:2010, icde13_6544893, su2016reachability, Wadhwa:2019:EAR:3299869.3319882, koschmieder2012regular}).
-Our experiments show that graph DBMSs that are based on the snapshot model are not able to keep up with the high arrival rates \cite{pacaci:2017aa}.
-The unsuitability of existing graph DBMSs for querying streaming data have motivated the design of specialized applications that process streaming graphs (e.g., \cite{qiu2018real, grewal2018recservice, edbt15_choudhury:2015aa, li2019time, kim2018turboflux}).
-However, due to the lack of a principled approach that has benefitted relational DBMSs, these applications rely on ad hoc solutions that are tailored for a particular task.
+Querying streaming data in real-time imposes additional and novel requirements: \begin{itemize} \item \textbf{(R4)} graph streams are unbounded, making it infeasible to employ batch algorithms on the entire stream; and \item \textbf{(R5)} graph edges arrive at a very high rate and real-time answers are required as the graph emerges. \end{itemize} Existing graph DBMSs based on the \textit{snapshot} model are not able to keep up with the high arrival rates \cite{pacaci:2017aa}.
+The unsuitability of existing graph DBMSs for querying streaming data has motivated the design of specialized systems addressing singular application needs (e.g., \cite{qiu2018real, grewal2018recservice, edbt15_choudhury:2015aa, li2019time, kim2018turboflux}).
 The lack of systematic support for query processing over streaming graphs hinders the development of a general-purpose query processor for streaming graphs.